f-mohamed-abdullah/YelanBot/README.md

 # YelanBot

-YelanBot is a Discord bot that [briefly describe what the bot does or its purpose].
+YelanBot is a Discord bot for servers.
 ## Features

 - List the key features and functionalities of your bot.